ibm-cloud-docs/event-notifications/en-responsibilities.md

 |Task     |{{site.data.keyword.IBM_notm}} Responsibilities |Your Responsibilities |
 |-------------|-----------------------|-----------------------|
 |Availability |<ul><li>Provide high availability capabilities, such as {{site.data.keyword.IBM_notm}}-owned infrastructure in multizone regions, to meet local access and low latency requirements for each supported region. </li><li>Run {{site.data.keyword.en_full_notm}}  deployments with three replicas in the same region for high availability.</li><li>Continuously monitor {{site.data.keyword.en_full_notm}}  infrastructure to ensure the reliability and availability of the service environment by site reliability engineers.</li><li>Maintain service availability across [worldwide regions](/docs/event-notifications?topic=event-notifications-ac-regions-endpoints) so that customers can deploy projects across zones and regions for higher DR tolerance.</li></ul> |<ul><li>Use the list of [available regions](/docs/event-notifications?topic=event-notifications-ac-regions-endpoints#ac-regions) to plan for and create new instances of the service to meet performance and availability requirements above and beyond the default provided by {{site.data.keyword.IBM_notm}}.</li><li>Set up additional {{site.data.keyword.en_full_notm}} instances across zones and regions to increase disaster recovery tolerance above the default provided by {{site.data.keyword.IBM_notm}}.</li></ul>
-{:caption="Table 5.
+{: caption="Table 5.
 Responsibilities for disaster recovery" caption-side="top"}